 Currently on suicide watch, the uncle was reported to have a blood-alcohol level of twice the legal limit and admitted that he smoked marijuana at the barbeque, but drove anyway—both acts which violate Oregon car accident laws—will inevitably be determined to have caused the accident.
 The driver will be booked and charged with DUI upon release from the hospital.
 As for the nine-year-old nephew in this incident, the family decided to remove him from life support on Sunday as doctors verified that tests revealed that no brain activity was present.

-Contact Shulman DuBois LLC for Legal Assistance or Representation of Personal Injury Matters in Oregon
+Contact DuBois Law Group for Legal Assistance or Representation of Personal Injury Matters in Oregon

-At Shulman DuBois LLC, we offer legal assistance and representation to all types of personal injury cases.
-Highly-regarded in state, local, and federal judicial systems, we have the experience and success you want on your side should you need to file a lawsuit or negotiate an insurance settlement.
+At DuBois Law Group, we offer legal assistance and representation to all types of personal injury cases.
+Highly-regarded in state, local, and federal judicial systems, we have the experienced and successful Portland personal injury attorneys you want on your side should you need to file a lawsuit or negotiate an insurance settlement.
 If you or a loved one has been injured due to the carelessness of another and need legal advice or assistance with the filing of a personal injury lawsuit or insurance claim, we invite you to contact us for a free consultation.